Kandor-byte/freecodecamp-lesson-test/README.md

 # HTML and CSS lessons from freecodecamp

+1. Open product.html in your Browser
-1. skills learned on freecodecamp
+2. skills learned on freecodecamp